hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1.md

 `faas-cli version`{{execute}}

 At this point there is a OpenFaaS gateway providing access to both the portal and REST API to manage the functions and OpenFaaS.
-Most of the CLIs command from this point going forward require this gateway as a parameter.
+Most of the CLI commands from this point going forward require this gateway as a parameter.
 (It's an inconvenience when using the CLI, but perhaps there is a security concern why this cannot be a sticky setting.).
 To reduce the verbocity the gateway can be stored as an environment variable.
 If you were running Minikube locally, the command would be

-`GW = $(minikube service gateway-external  --url)`
+`GW=$(minikube service gateway-external --namespace openfaas --url)`

 But on Katacoda, because of the server virtualization the gateway is here